AusClimateService/npcp/reports/phase1/phase1_report.md

 In other words, wet months tend to be associated with lower daily maximum temperatures.
 The ACCESS-ESM1-5 model does a reasonable job of capturing those negative cross correlations.
-Dynamical downscaling and bias correction can slightly reduce the GCM biases, particularly the QDM method (Figure 7.2).
+Dynamical downscaling and bias correction can slightly reduce the GCM biases, particularly the QDC method (Figure 7.2).

 <p align="center">
     <img src="figures/ptcorr-values_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>